 Location: Legoland Windsor, Windsor, UK

-It was commissioned to be part of a new £3 Million attraction at Legoland Windsor to form part of the Kingdom of the Pharoah's display at the park.
-It took four modelers only five months to complete and traveled over 2245 km from the Czech Republic.
+It was commissioned to be part of a new £3 Million attraction at LEGOland Windsor to form part of the Kingdom of the Pharoah's display at the park.
+It took four modelers only five months to complete and traveled over 1394 miles (2245 km) from the Czech Republic.

 Build duration: 600 hours